 DO YOU WANT TO SUCCEED?

 Mandarin will bring you so many benefits.
 Over the last 35 years, China has become arguably the largest global economy out there.

-This means that China has opened themselves up as a country encouraging foreign investment and economic cooperation.
-With this brings a huge demand for people who can bridge the gap between the new China and the rest of the world.
+This means that China has opened itself up as a country encouraging foreign investment and economic cooperation.
+This brings a huge demand for people who can bridge the gap between the new China and the rest of the world.

 The possibilities are really endless if you know Mandarin.

 ARE YOU LOOKING TO COMMUNICATE WITH THE MASSES?

 More than one billion people speak Mandarin.
 That’s one billion people you could reach if you learned the language.